 Crisis assistance is available to eligible households that were subject to disconnection of their utility service, or a fuel emergency.
-Crisis assistance is provided through both emergency services and preventive services.
+Crisis assistance is provided through both emergency services and prevention services.
 During the heating season (October 1 through May 15), emergency services helps customers by purchasing heating fuel (LIHEAP), supplying a warm place to stay, and/or providing for emergency heating system repair or replacement.
-Preventive services helped residents avoid future emergencies by establishing co-payment plans between the customer, energy provider, and WHEAP agency.
+Preventive services help residents avoid future emergencies.
 Training and information on how to reduce energy costs, budget counseling and money management, or taking other needs-based actions helped residents more effectively manage their energy bills.